How can I become a Mental Health Professional?

 you can ask your agency about receiving recognition as a Mental Health Professional.

 - a bachelor’s degree in counseling or one of the social sciences from an accredited college or university,

 - and five years of experience in direct treatment of persons with mental illnesses or emotional disturbances

-you will need to ask your agency to submit a “Request for Exception” to the King County Regional Support Network (MHCADSD) in order to become a Mental Health Professional.
-The Request for Exception form is located in the King County Policies and Procedures Manual at your agency (Section VII, Attachment C).
+you will need to ask your agency to submit a “Request for Exception” to the King County Behavioral Health Organization in order to become a Mental Health Professional.
+The Request for Exception form is located in the King County Policies and Procedures Manual at your agency.
 Your agency must support your request in writing.

 For more information about becoming a Mental Health Professional, ask your agency for assistance.